bitfinexcom/dazaar/docs/protocol.md

-UDP hole punching is a mechanism where two peers behind a firewall can use a third peer that they both can connect to through their firewall, to exchange a series of messages that allow them to connect directly to eachother.
+UDP hole punching is a mechanism where two peers behind a firewall can use a third peer that they both can connect to through their firewall, to exchange a series of messages that allow them to connect directly to each other.

-Without UDP hole punching the chances of a P2P connection succeding on home network are usually low, as most routers today reject incoming inconnections.
+Without UDP hole punching the chances of a P2P connection succeding on home network are usually low, as most routers today reject incoming connections.
 UDP hole punching by it self is also not guaranteed to make connectivity work but it greatly increases the chances.